BruegelN/myVagrantVMs/README.md

 # My vagrant VM's

-Used for various things managed at a central location.
+Used for various things, managed at a central location.

 __vagrant__ and __virtualbox__ have to be installed!